four1er/TinyNet/README.md

 # TinyNet
-a tiny net library bases on C++20 coroutine
+a tiny net library bases on C++20 coroutine, learning From Coroio.

 # Bazel config